Avaiga/taipy-doc/docs/knowledge_base/demos/image_classif.md

-Welcome to our video tutorial series, where we take you on a journey to create interactive image classification applications using Taipy, [Nvidia CUDA](https://developer.nvidia.com/cuda-toolkit) , and [TensorFlow](https://www.tensorflow.org/).
+Welcome to our tutorial, where we take you on a journey to create interactive image classification applications using Taipy, [Nvidia CUDA](https://developer.nvidia.com/cuda-toolkit) , and [TensorFlow](https://www.tensorflow.org/).
 In this demonstration, we'll dive into the fascinating realm of constructing intelligent image classifiers using these robust tools and